Understanding New Jersey’s Uninsured Motorist Coverage

 Uninsured motorist coverage is a policy you purchase that provides coverage in case you are involved in an accident with a driver who does not carry insurance.
 These policies are also called underinsured motorist coverage, as they provide compensation in case the driver’s insurance policy limits do not fully cover the damages you suffered during the accident.

-In New Jersey, motorists are legally required to purchase uninsured and underinsured motorist coverage, with minimum coverage amounts of:
+In New Jersey, motorists who select a standard insurance policy are legally required to purchase uninsured and underinsured motorist coverage, with minimum coverage amounts of: